 Team Sites support collaboration among multiple individuals.
 Most group members act as content contributors and a smaller number may have "read-only" permissions.

-Collaboration Sites support the retrieval of information posted by select individuals.
+Communication Sites support the retrieval of information posted by select individuals.
 Most group members have "read-only" permissions and a smaller number can create and edit content.

-Submit a SharePoint Site Request with your objectives, site type, and names of the business owner and site administrators.
+Submit a SharePoint Online Site Request with your objectives, site type, and names of the business owner and site administrators.
 You will also review and agree to the HITS SharePoint governance terms and conditions.
 New sites are provisioned using a basic template which site administrators may customize using SharePoint’s extensive functionality.

 Access: All users must have Michigan Medicine (Level-2) credentials.
 Those with only UMICH (Level-1) credentials cannot access Michigan Medicine SharePoint sites.